 Some builders suggest home buyers use the builder’s lawyer at a reduced fee.
 Understandably, most buyers like to save some money, but we personally advise buyers to find their own lawyer.
 You may save a few hundred dollars upfront, but you may lose your hair when dealing with issues at closing or perhaps any defaults after possession.
 Purchasing your home is likely the biggest investment in your life, so it is in your best interests to have your own lawyer working for you.
 Don’t use a lawyer who is already ‘married’ to the builder.

 Get a home inspection on a brand new home

-At last the question, if you should perform a home inspection on your brand new home?
-Our answer is YES!
+At last, the question, should you perform a home inspection on your brand new home?
+Clearly, our answer is YES!
 Always have a home inspector come in, before waiving that condition!
-Builders will tell you it is not necessary, but our experience learned it is very necessary.
+Builders may tell you it is not necessary, but our experience tells us it is very necessary.

-- Discuss commissions with your agent.
+- Discuss commissions with your realtor.
 Make sure you know upfront which builders pay full and/or partial commissions as compensation to your realtor.

 - Hire your own lawyer, one who will work in your best interests.